Frequently Asked Questions

 Q: What qualifications do you have?

 A: Our qualifications include HND Animal Management, Puppy Class Instructor, Canine First Aid Training, Canine Nutrition Diploma and Behaviour and Training courses completed all with accredited bodies.
+We constantly strive to take our training further and keep up to date with the ever changing industry.

 Q: I have a puppy, will you accept puppies for day care?